Emadkamali/PyBank-Project/README.md

 # Introduction

-This Python script delves into the financial intricacies of a dataset stored in the "money_data.csv" file.
-The script computes crucial financial indicators and displays results both in the command line and a document labelled "cashflow_analysis.txt."
+This Python script delves into the financial intricacies of a dataset stored in the "budget_data.csv" file.
+The script computes crucial financial indicators and displays results both in the command line and a document labelled "financial_analysis.txt."

 # Derived Metrics